3dprogramin/thinkpad-p51-archbang/README.md

 - ~~set brightness of display~~

+- ~~- NVIDIA video card not working, currently running only integrated Intel card~~

+- NVIDIA card works now, getting bumblebee working is the next step

 - fingerprint scanner not working
-- NVIDIA video card not working, currently running only integrated Intel card

 Check the **issues+fixes** folder for more details